davejachimiak/fuci-travis/README.md

 #### Travis for private repositories

-This is similar to the process for public repositories, but uses the `--pro` flag.
+This is the same as above, but uses the Travis CLI `--pro` flag.

 On the command line, log into Travis via Github OAuth:
 ```sh